 You are to create a terrain in XNA using a heightmap.
-You will find this site very useful.

 The terrain is created by using a regular grid of points laid on the x-z plane.
 The x & z coordinates of this grid follow a regular pattern like the vertices of a chess board.
-The y-coord from each point is taken from a heighmap.
-The heighmap is an image file, each pixel in the image represents one of the points on our grid.
+The y-coord from each point is taken from a heightmap.
+The heightmap is an image file, each pixel in the image represents one of the points on our grid.
 The height of the point (y-coord) is represented by the colour of the pixel.
 Below is a height map of one of the Hawaiian Islands.
 The bright areas represent high ground.

 The following code may be useful.
 It copies the data from the texture to an array which can then be used to create the points for the terrain.